MaiaBlanco/maiablanco.github.io/CV.md

 - Created MPI-based hybrid simulator for parallel workload modeling on supercomputers
 - Learned principles of efficient distributed code for use on HPC systems
 - Work incorporated into publication of *Durango* in SIGSIM-PADS'17
+- Learned use of SLURM on RPI's Blue Gene Q Supercomputer

 `Spring 2014 - Fall 2014`